History of the Catholic Church in Mexico: Porfiriato (1876–1911)

 Former member of the Conservative Party, Pelagio Antonio de Labastida y Dávalos.
-He was an advisor to Maximiliano de Habsburgo during the Second Mexican Empire.
-Expelled by Benito Juárez, he went into exile in Zaragoza, España, and Perfirio Diaz allowed him to return to the country in 1877.
+He was an advisor to Maximilian I of Mexico during the Second Mexican Empire.
+Expelled by Benito Juárez, he went into exile in Zaragoza, España, and Porfirio Díaz allowed him to return to the country in 1877.
 He officiated at the religious marriage of Porfirio and Delfina Díaz hours before the death of the latter.
 Years later he maintained a friendly relationship with Porfirio Díaz, which strengthened the relationship of the Catholic Church with the Mexican State.

 The conciliation policy meant that the Catholic Church regained a level of freedom of action, but one not protected by the constitution, so that their loyalty or prudence in criticism of the Diáz regime, or both, were in the Church's best interest.
 In a number of regions, the Church re-emerged, but others saw a less full role.
 Individual Mexican states in Mexico's federated republic could and did differ in their constitutions, a manifestation of Mexico's regional differences.
 Some states amended their constitutions to enshrine anticlerical measures of the Constitution of 1857, but ten states retained their constitutions without those amendments.

-Diaz strengthened the Mexican government ties with the Catholic Church with an agreement formulated in 1905.
+Díaz strengthened the Mexican government ties with the Catholic Church with an agreement formulated in 1905.
 The Church's influence in Mexico increased while Díaz was in power.
 These institutional reforms included: administrative reorganization, improved training of the laity, the expansion of the Catholic press, an expansion of Catholic education, and the growth of the Church's influence in rural areas.
-The lack of enforcement of anticlerical laws by Diaz can also be partially attributed to the profound influence of his second wife, Carmen Romero Rubio, who was a devout Catholic.
+The lack of enforcement of anticlerical laws by Díaz can also be partially attributed to the profound influence of his second wife, Carmen Romero Rubio, who was a devout Catholic.
 She became a go-between to alert ecclesiastical establishments, such as nunneries, if anticlerical forces attempted to enforce statues against the Church.

 During the late Porfiriato, the Jesuits were allowed to return to Mexico and they were to play an important role in twentieth-century political struggles in Mexico.
 The Catholic Church recovered economically, with intermediaries holding land and buildings for it.
 It also pursued charity work inspired by Catholic social doctrine.
 In addition, it had newspapers promoting its positions.
 In 1895, the Virgin of Guadalupe was crowned "Queen of Mexico", in very public ceremonies.
 In an apparent quid pro quo, the Fifth Provincial Council of Mexico ordered Mexican Catholics to "obey civil authority."

 Despite an increasingly visible role of the Catholic Church during the Porfiriato and much better Church-State relations, the Vatican was unsuccessful in getting the reinstatement of a formal relationship with the papacy.
 It was not until 1992 under the presidency of Carlos Salinas de Gortari that the Holy See – Mexico relations were normalized.